cloud-init/ubuntu-sru/20181003/README.md

 10/03/2018 SRU: [launchpad process bug:#1795953](https://pad.lv/1795953)
+10/17/2018 SRU-regression Xenial: [regression bug:#1798424](https://pad.lv/1798424) Azure network_config default on Xenial needs to be fallback network not imds.

 The links listed below are to bugs fixed in this SRU and the verification of those bugs.